openfaas/openfaas.github.io/_posts/2019-07-04-python-datascience-with-openfaas.md

 Star or Fork the code for the [name-classifier on Github][name-classifier-repo].

+OpenFaaS can support various machine learning frameworks beyond PyTorch, if you prefer [TensorFlow][tensorflow-homepage], checkout this [tensorflow-serving-openfaas example from Alex on Github][tensorflow-serving-example].

 ### You may also like

 * [How to split large Python Functions across multiple files][multifile-blog-post]